MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online-powershell-v2.md

 #### Apple macOS

-The Exchange Online PowerShell module is supported in the following versions of macOS:
+The module is supported in the following versions of macOS:

 - macOS 11 Big Sur or later
 - macOS 10.15 Catalina